Things to do along the Sea to Sky Highway

 Driving a small speed boat around Howe Sound is a unique way to experience the natural beauty of British Columbia’s south coast.
 During the summer, you can visit the lazy sea lions that hang out on Pam Rocks.
 The only way to see visit these rock islands is by boat.

 The best place to rent boats is Sewell’s Marina, located in Horseshoe Bay.
 Renting a boat is relatively inexpensive and you do not need a special boat licence.
 A standard driver’s license is sufficient.
 For two hours of personal boat time (usually enough to get to the seal colony and back) it’s about $180 (check rates here).
 The boats take between 4 to 6 people.

 To visit marine parks and secluded coves that can only be reached by water, it’s best to do the 4-hour rate.
-If you do, head to Gambier or Anvil Islands.
-And bring your swim shorts if the weather is nice.
+If you do, head to Gambier Island or Anvil Island.
+Don’t forget your swim shorts if the weather is nice.